How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-1. RSS feed URL: Enter the RSS feed URL here.
+1. RSS feed URL: Enter the RSS feed URL into this field.

-2. Feed Title: If you would like to add a title to your feed, enter it into this field.
+2. Feed Title: If you want to add an optional widget feed, type it here.

-3. Items to display: Choose the number of RSS feed items you would like to show in your sidebar from this drop-down menu.
+3. Items to display: Select how many RSS feed items you want to show on your sidebar from this drop-down menu.

-5. Display item author: Tick this box if you want to show the RSS feed item author.
+5. Display item author: Tick this box if you would like to show the RSS feed item author.

-6. Display item date: Tick this box if you would like to display the RSS feed item date.
+6. Display item date: Tick this box if you would like to show the RSS feed item date.

 RSS Widget settings